01 of 08

 05 of 08

 While the options for skiing in Africa aren't plentiful, there are still some places that are worth a visit.
 For instance, Michlifen is located in the Atlas Mountains of Morocco and is a popular place for local athletes to train at altitude.
-Most of the runs are designed for beginners and intermediate skiers, so experts may want to look elsewhere.
-With just a little over a half mile of trails and a single ski lift, the resort won't overwhelm visitors withers size.
-In fact, the drop in elevation is modest at just 180 meters, but the snow is smooth and acceptable, giving travelers the chance to hit the slopes in an unexpected place.Continue to 6 of 8 below.
+Most of the runs are designed for beginners and intermediate skiers, so experts may find them a bit on the tame side.
+With just a little over a half mile of trails and a single ski lift, the resort won't overwhelm visitors with its size.
+In fact, the drop in elevation is a modest 180 meters (590 feet), but the snow is smooth and acceptable, giving travelers the chance to hit the slopes in a very unexpected place.Continue to 6 of 8 below.

 06 of 08